ember-learn/guides-source/guides/release/contributing/index.md

 You can open the link to find a comment block.
 Make a pull request to update the comment block.
 The API Guides may take a few weeks to update while the future release is finalized.

-Note, the documentation is inline with the code to help ensure the code and documentation match.
+Here is an example of updating a method.
+At the top of the section for [`store.createRecord()`](https://api.emberjs.com/ember-data/release/classes/Store/methods/createRecord?anchor=createRecord), you can find the words "Defined in."

-For example, near the top of the [`store.createRecord()`](https://api.emberjs.com/ember-data/release/classes/Store/methods/createRecord?anchor=createRecord) API guidance section, you can find the 'defined in' link to the specific `.ts` file where the guidance is inline: [`ds-model-store.ts`](https://github.com/emberjs/data/blob/v3.26.0/packages/store/addon/-private/system/ds-model-store.ts).
+[Insert screenshot and provide alternate text if needed]

-You can then edit the guidance within the `.ts` file.
+Next to the words is, once again, the link to the source code [`ds-model-store.ts`](https://github.com/emberjs/data/blob/master/packages/store/addon/-private/system/ds-model-store.ts).

 Please follow the contributing guide in the specific repo.
 (Here is an example of the [contributing guide for Ember.js](https://github.com/emberjs/ember.js/blob/master/CONTRIBUTING.md).)
 The contributing guide may further describe how you can edit files, commit messages, and run linting and testing.